If you’re reading this, you’re probably exactly where I was in 2015:

 Why should anyone care about that?

-Because this is bad for business.
-Millennials are the future of our organisations.
+→ Because this is bad for business.
+Millennials and Gen Z are the future of our organisations.
 Failure to adapt to changing priorities and new ways of working will undoubtedly make it very difficult to attract and retain top talent.

-It’s about time we dispelled the myth that work can’t be purpose-driven AND make you good money.
-You don’t have to trade one for the other.
+It’s about time we dispelled the myth that you have to trade career success for happiness and fulfillment.

 In helping young professionals design careers they love, Project Dialogue is here to build a better workforce of the future that will lead the world and its companies in a more human, compassionate and sustainable way.